 - In the case of a major family obligation or a person with a disability, documents attesting to the situation.

 No appendices or documents other than those required will be shared with the review committee.
 Applications cannot be updated after the competition deadline.

 Applicants will receive an email notification to inform them that their application was either sent to the review committee or deemed ineligible by December at the latest.
 Applicants who have not received an email notification must contact the program manager before the end of December.

 IMPORTANT NOTE: Any anticipated changes to the training location, research supervisor, project, training program, etc. between the time the application is submitted and the scholarship announcement, if applicable, must be communicated to the Fonds.
 After analysis, the Fonds may deem an application ineligible.
 No document may be added to an application in connection with a change.

-Academic record and progress (35 points)
+Academic record and career (35 points)

 Research project (50 points)